Fit Like You Sample: Sample-Efficient Generalized Score Matching from Fast Mixing Diffusions: Abstract

 Score matching is an approach to learning probability distributions parametrized up to a constant of proportionality (e.g. Energy-Based Models).
 The idea is to fit the score of the distribution (i.e. $\nabla_x \log p(x)$), rather than the likelihood, thus avoiding the need to evaluate the constant of proportionality.
 While there's a clear algorithmic benefit, the statistical cost can be steep: recent work by \cite{koehler2022statistical} showed that for distributions that have poor isoperimetric properties (a large Poincar\'e or log-Sobolev constant), score matching is substantially statistically less efficient than maximum likelihood.
 However, many natural realistic distributions, e.g. multimodal distributions as simple as a mixture of two Gaussians in one dimension---have a poor Poincar\'e constant.

-In this paper, we show a close connection between the mixing time of an \emph{arbitrary} Markov process with generator $\generator$ and an appropriately chosen \emph{generalized score matching loss} that tries to fit $\frac{\smo p}{p}$.
+In this paper, we show a close connection between the mixing time of a \emph{broad class of} Markov processes with generator $\generator$ and stationary distribution $p$, and an appropriately chosen \emph{generalized score matching loss} that tries to fit $\frac{\smo p}{p}$.
 In the special case of $\smo = \nabla_x$, and $\generator$ being the generator of Langevin diffusion, this generalizes and recovers the results from \cite{koehler2022statistical}.
-If $\generator$ corresponds to a Markov process corresponding to a continuous version of simulated tempering, we show the corresponding generalized score matching loss is a Gaussian-convolution annealed score matching loss, akin to the one proposed in \cite{song2019generative}.
+This allows us to adapt techniques to speed up Markov chains to construct better score-matching losses.
+In particular, ``preconditioning'' the diffusion can be translated to an appropriate ``preconditioning'' of the score loss.
+Lifting the chain by adding a temperature like in simulated tempering can be shown to result in a Gaussian-convolution annealed score matching loss, similar to \cite{song2019generative}.
 Moreover, we show that if the distribution being learned is a finite mixture of Gaussians in $d$ dimensions with a shared covariance, the sample complexity of annealed score matching is polynomial in the ambient dimension, the diameter of the means, and the smallest and largest eigenvalues of the covariance---obviating the Poincar\'e constant-based lower bounds of the basic score matching loss shown in \cite{koehler2022statistical}.
-This is the first result characterizing the benefits of annealing for score matching---a crucial component in more sophisticated score-based approaches like \citep{song2019generative, song2020score}.